Travellers Beware: Don’t Let That Holiday Feeling Ruin Your Vacation

 By Mark Gorrie, Senior Director and Security Expert – ANZ, NortonLifeLock

-Aussies love a holiday, but a lax approach to security when using public Wi-Fi could allow cyber criminals to ruin a relaxing time.
+Aussies love a holiday, but a lax approach to online security and the temptation to use public Wi-Fi is allowing cyber criminals to ruin what should be a relaxing time.

-Nothing ruins a good holiday like having cyber criminals compromise your identity or finances, yet Australians are letting their online security discipline slide when travelling overseas, putting them at risk of cybercrime.
-Jet-setting Aussies need to ensure they maintain their vigilance no matter where they are, because while a cyber-attack is challenging at the best of times, it can be particularly troubling when you’re away from home.
+Nothing ruins a good holiday like having cyber criminals compromise your identity or finances, yet Australians are letting their online security discipline slide when travelling overseas, placing them at significant risk of cybercrime victimisation.
+Jet-setting Aussies need to ensure they maintain their vigilance no matter where they are, because while a data attack is challenging at the best of times, it can be particularly troubling when you’re away from home.

-According to Norton Australia’s Project 360 Data Report, travel is the number one situation in which Australians surveyed have used public Wi-Fi.
-This could place them at risk, as cyber criminals are known to create fake hotspots masquerading as legitimate networks to catch unsuspecting victims.
+According to Norton Australia’s Project 360 Data Report, travel is the number one situation in which Australians have used public Wi-Fi.
+This is problematic, as public Wi-Fi networks present significant risks, with cyber criminals often creating fake hotspots masquerading as legitimate networks to catch unsuspecting victims.

-Obviously, public Wi-Fi can be extremely handy for travelers and more than half (59 per cent) of Australians surveyed claim to have used it at hotels, hostels, airports, or when overseas.
-While closer to home, 52 per cent of Aussies have used public Wi-Fi while out and about, whether visiting shopping malls, restaurants or bars, or the gym.
-While many public Wi-Fi networks may be safe, it can be very difficult to tell which ones will cause you trouble, so it pays to be vigilante.
+Despite this, more than half (59 per cent) of Australians claim to have used public Wi-Fi at hotels, hostels, airports, or when overseas.
+This behaviour isn’t restricted to international excursions either, as 52 per cent of Aussies confess to having used public Wi-Fi while out and about, whether visiting shopping malls, restaurants or bars, or the gym.

 Copyright © 2020 NortonLifeLock Inc. All rights reserved.
 NortonLifeLock, the NortonLifeLock Logo, the Checkmark Logo, Norton, LifeLock, and the LockMan Logo are trademarks or registered trademarks of NortonLifeLock Inc. or its affiliates in the United States and other countries.
 Firefox is a trademark of Mozilla Foundation.
 Android, Google Chrome, Google Play and the Google Play logo are trademarks of Google, LLC.
 Mac, iPhone, iPad, Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc. Alexa and all related logos are trademarks of Amazon.com, Inc. or its affiliates.
 Microsoft and the Window logo are trademarks of Microsoft Corporation in the U.S. and other countries.
 The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.
 Other names may be trademarks of their respective owners.